-(C) Suggest possible alternatives or modifications to the proposed local land use approval or action;
+mpatibility, or (C) Suggest possible alternatives or modifications to the pro-Oregon Administrative Rules Compilation posed local land use approval or action;

 (D) Offer to meet and discuss solutions; and

 (E) Appeal the local government's decision if adopted.

 (3) As a result of the previous actions to resolve the dispute, the Department may pursue local government conformance with Department policies, plans or programs by applying for comprehensive plan amendments, or participating in periodic review.